Gnana-Priyanka-Yelchuri/Pneumonia-Detection-using-AWS/pneumonia-detection/README.md

 it was cut off in the report and not core project logic.

-**Lesson learned:** back up the notebook to S3 (or push to git) *before* tearing down any SageMaker instance, not after.
+**Lesson learned:** back up the notebook to S3 (or push to git) *before* tearing down any S3 bucket , not after.